dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

   (t, (p ⇒ shared[e₁] := e₂)) → t'
   }\\]

-With an adversarial abstraction, the problem become simpler as it is not possible anymore to encode a Turing machine.
+With an adversarial abstraction, the problem becomes simpler as it is not possible to encode a Turing machine anymore.
 The abstraction still contains the traces of the original program.
 Therefore, if the abstracted program is correct then the original program is also correct.
 However, it is possible that a correct program becomes incorrect with the adversarial abstraction.

-[The paper](https://www.doc.ic.ac.uk/~afd/homepages/papers/pdfs/2015/TOPLAS.pdf) also describe a more advanced "equality abstraction".
+[The paper](https://www.doc.ic.ac.uk/~afd/homepages/papers/pdfs/2015/TOPLAS.pdf) also describes a more advanced "equality abstraction".

 ### Two threads reduction (cut-off bound)

 Even though we want to check that a program is correct for any `N`.
 We can look at only two threads.
-This property that all the bug show up for a finite `N` is called a cut-off bound.
+This property that all the bugs show up for a finite `N` is called a cut-off bound.
 In this case, it is `2`.

 Applying the adversarial abstraction _decouples_ the threads.